Sync Pipeline

 Progress Reporting

-Progress is logged every 5 seconds, showing:
+Progress is logged periodically, showing:

 - Current slot and block number